ThenTech/ImageEncoder/README.md

 ## Info
 - Linux builds (through Win10 bash) and Windows builds are provided in ./bin
+- A QtCreator .qbs project file is included for debugging, the makefile will always build for release.
-- Everything was implemented according to the assignment
+- Everything was implemented according to the assignment.
 - The only extra thing is an offset for each pixel before the DCT step (and after the iDCT), here the value of 128 is subtracted from the pixels (and added during decoding) to make the DCT components smaller and easier to fit in less space.